drobin04/Dashboardify/README.md

 * SQL Server Scalar Query - Allows you to retrieve a scalar query value from a MS SQL Server DB (Plans in the future to implement result lists and charts as well)
 * SQLiteResultsList - Specify the (relative) location of the SQLite DB file to the website, provide the query to perform (including columns to return, etc).
 The results will automatically be formatted into a table.
 You can style the table using custom CSS by using the CSS selector 'TableResults' (Some global CSS rules applied by default)

+# Live Demo

+A live version of this application will be hosted at https://dashboardify.app/ .
+This readme will be updated when the site is fully configured.

 # We Need YOU

 ## Work We Need Contributors For